-One of the earliest, but also most controversial theories about the psychology of children, we owe to our good old friend Freud (1856-1939) and the field of psychoanalysis.
+One of the earliest, but also most controversial theories about child psychology, we owe to our good old friend Freud (1856-1939) and the field of psychoanalysis.

 The Freud theory held that a child had to go through certain psychosexual developmental stages in order to develop a healthy personality as an adult.